emberjs/ember.js/guides/11-glossary.md

 ## Partial

-A partial is a kind of non-component template that can be included into other templates, inheriting the lexical scope of its surrounding environment.
-It is analogous to `#include` in C, in the sense that it behaves as though you copied and pasted the partial's source code into the place where you included it.
+A partial is a kind of non-component template that can be included inside other templates, inheriting the lexical scope of its surrounding environment.

+Similar to `eval()` in JavaScript, it behaves as though you copied and pasted the partial's template into the parent template, inheriting all of the variables in scope.
+Also like `eval()`, its highly dynamic nature disables many categories of optimization wherever it is used.

-Using partials is discouraged because, like `eval()` in JavaScript, they prevent many categories of optimization.
+Using partials is discouraged.
 They are implemented for backwards compatibility with Ember and should not be used in new Glimmer host environments.
 Everything that can be accomplished with a partial can be better accomplished with a component.

 ## Constant Pool